Cruise Port Advisor

 💱

-CurrencyThe official currency is the Eastern Caribbean Dollar.
-The US dollar is also widely accepted in St. Vincent and the Grenadines.
-The exchange rate is a fixed rate.</span>Per the </span><a href="http://tourism.gov.vc/tourism/index.php?option=com_content&amp;view=article&amp;id=462&amp;catid=20&amp;Itemid=71#:~:text=The%20official%20currency%20is%20the,at%20US%241%20%3D%20EC%242.68.">Government of Saint Vincent and the Grenadines, Ministry of Tourism</span></a>, the fixed rate at the time of writing is US $1 = EC $2.68.
-Other currencies have variable exchange rates. </span>Many of the commercial banks in St. Vincent and the Grenadines have ATMs that will accept credit/debit cards.
-Any withdrawn funds will be in Eastern Caribbean dollars.
-Expect for major credit cards to be accepted only at hotels and larger restaurants. </span>&nbsp;
+CurrencyThe official currency is the Eastern Caribbean Dollar (XCD).
+The US dollar is also widely accepted at a fixed exchange rate of US $1 = EC $2.68.
+Other currencies have variable exchange rates.
+ATMs are available at major commercial banks in Kingstown and will dispense Eastern Caribbean dollars.
+Major credit cards are generally accepted only at hotels and larger restaurants — carry cash for smaller shops, markets, and local vendors.

 🌐

 LanguageThe official language is English, however, most of the locals speak Vincentian Creole.
-It is an English-based creole that has elements of French, Spanish and Portuguese. </span>
+It is an English-based creole that has elements of French, Spanish and Portuguese.

 📶

-WiFi & PhoneThere will be WiFi hotspots that can be found in tourist areas. </span>
+WiFi & PhoneThere will be WiFi hotspots that can be found in tourist areas.

 Where You DockCruise Ship Terminal, Kingstown, St. Vincent